Clozee: Early life and education

 Chloé Herry was born in Paris, France.
-At age 11, her family moved to Toulouse, France when her father took a job with Airbus and her mom took a job with Université de Toulouse.
-She developed an interest in classical guitar; after observing her watch hours of YouTube videos of John Williams and Spanish flamenco player Vicente Amigo, her parents enrolled her in classical-guitar lessons, which she attended for five years.
-While taking lessons, Herry formed a band with friends, using the free practices rooms at the town cultural center and each other's houses to play rock, soul, and funk music.
+At age 11, her family moved to Toulouse, France where her father took a job with Airbus and her mom with the University of Toulouse.
+She developed an interest in classical guitar after observing performances by Australian guitarist John Williams and Spanish flamenco player Vicente Amigo on YouTube.
+Her parents enrolled her in classical-guitar lessons, which she took for five years.
+During this time, Herry formed a band with friends, using the free practices rooms in her town's cultural center and her bandmates' houses to play rock, soul, and funk music.

-After high school (lycée), she signed up for a two-year audio-engineering program and learned how to use FL Studio.
-Taking inspiration from her classical music background and interest in electronic artists like Bonobo and The Glitch Mob, she began producing her first tracks.
+After high school (lycée), she enrolled in a two-year audio-engineering program and learned how to use FL Studio.
+Taking inspiration from her classical music background and interest in electronic artists like Bonobo and The Glitch Mob, Herry began producing her first tracks.
 At 19, she released her first track to SoundCloud, using the pseudonym "CloZee", a reworking of a nickname her aunt gave her.